WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/WaterAllocation/ReadME.md

 - Assign **IDWR** info to the _WaDE WaterSources_ specific columns.
 See _ID_Allocation Schema Mapping to WaDE_QA_ for specific details.
 Items of note are as follows...
   - _WaterSourceTypeCV_ = generated list of sources from **Source**, see _0_PreProcessIdahoAllocationData.ipynb_ for specifics.
   - _WaterSourceName_ = **Source**, Unspecified if not given.
+  - *WaterSourceNativeID* = use custom values for now, temp fix.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific _WaterSourceName_ & _WaterSourceTypeCV_ fields.
 - Assign water source UUID identifier to each (unique) row.
 - Perform error check on output dataframe.